Privacy Policy

 Account Data

-Local accounts store the username, password, role, and optional email address you provide.
-Google sign-in accounts also store the Google subject identifier and the email address returned by Google.
+Local accounts store the username, password hash, role, and optional email address you provide.
+Google sign-in accounts also store the Google subject identifier and provider email.
+Telegram sign-in accounts store the Telegram identifier and Telegram username when supplied by Telegram.

 Session Cookie